Baloo Weighted Blanket Review

 Summary

-The Baloo is a high-quality weighted blanket that gets the balance just right between aesthetic appeal, breathability, and robust design.
+The Baloo is one of the most stylish and comfortable weighted blankets I’ve used over the years.
+It has just the right balance of aesthetic appeal, breathability, and robust design.
 It has a versatile look and feel, so you can use it when relaxing on the sofa or while sleeping.

-Baloo is one of the more eco-minded weighted blanket companies, opting to make the blanket with cotton instead of polyester or other synthetic fabric.
+Baloo is one of the more eco-minded weighted blanket companies, making the blanket with cotton instead of the more commonly used polyester or other synthetic materials.

-It is relatively expensive compared to other brands of weighted blankets, so it might not suit those on a tight budget.
-Otherwise, the Baloo is one of my top choices if you’d like to see if a weighted blanket can help you relax.
+However, it’s relatively expensive compared to other brands of weighted blankets, so it might not suit those on a tight budget.

 Pros

-• Warranty and returns: Lifetime craftsmanship warranty and a 30-day return period.
+• Lifetime craftsmanship warranty and a 30-day return period.

 Cons

-• One cover style: Only French flax linen.
+• Only one cover style – French flax linen.

 Full review